Article 1 - Offices; Purpose; Definitions

 Section 9.5 Gifts and Donations.
 ABIM may accept gifts, grants, devices or bequests of funds or any other property from any public or governmental body or any private person, including private and public foundations, corporations and individuals, for its corporate purposes, subject to ABIM's conflict of interest policies.

 Section 9.6 Books and Records.
 ABIM shall maintain at its principal office a record of its proceedings and of the proceedings of its Board, committees, ABIM Council and specialty boards, and as appropriate, complete and accurate books or records of account.
-All such records, books and records of account may be inspected in accordance with law by any Director or his or her agent or attorney for any proper purpose during usual business hours.
+All such records, books and records of account may be inspected in accordance with law by any Director or their agent or attorney for any proper purpose during usual business hours.

 Section 9.7 Annual Report.
 There shall be presented annually to the Board an annual report verified by the Chair, the Secretary, the Treasurer and the CEO, containing financial statements for the preceding fiscal year of ABIM, audited by the independent public accountants of ABIM and containing such other information as may be required by law.